smarulanda97/petgram/README.md

 # PETGRAM

 This project is my practice of the course "React Avanzado" in Platzi.
-Actually is in development, but you can take pieces of this code how reference for your projects.
+You can take pieces of this code how reference for your projects.

 Feel free to contribute with this project, make corrections and teach your good development practices.